cloudControl/documentation/Platform documentation.md

  * **Luigi** based on [Ubuntu 10.04 LTS Lucid Lynx](http://releases.ubuntu.com/lucid/)
  * **Pinky** based on [Ubuntu 12.04 LTS Precise Pangolin](http://releases.ubuntu.com/precise/)

-You can choose the stack per deployment.
-This is handy for testing new stacks with a seperate deployment before migrating the production deployment.
+You can change the stack per deployment.
+This is handy for testing new stacks before migrating the production deployment.
 To see what stack a deployment is using refer to the deployment details.

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME details